 The grantee disagreed with our interpretation of the information presented in the quarterly reports.
-The grantee said the OTAG coordinator performed different activities for the properties listed in successive reports under the category of "Analysis of Properties" and subcategory "visual assessment".
-However, since these reports show evidence the assisted properties are receiving "direct outreach services", in all three quarterly reports for this grant, we question why the OTAG coordinator would need to document that she was still trying to make a determination as to the properties likelihood to participate in the Mark-to-Market Program.
-Based on the OMHAR quarterly reports it appears this determination had already been made by the OTAG coordinator.
+The grantee said the OTAG coordinator performed different activities for the properties listed in successive reports under the category of "Analysis of Properties" and subcategory visual assessment.
+However, since these reports also show evidence that some of these properties are receiving "direct outreach services", we question why the OTAG coordinator would need to document that she was still trying to make a determination as to the properties' likelihood to participate in the Mark-to-Market Program.
+Based upon the OMHAR quarterly reports it appears this determination had already been made by the OTAG coordinator.